HarcourtsAcademy/grav-ha-user/pages/02.training/07.office-administration/office-administration.md

 ---

-Based on the Disney model, the Office Administrator Programme provides front line administrators with the skills, knowledge and resources to assist the office team to deliver quality service to exceed customer expectations.
+Based on the Disney model, the Office Administrator Program provides front line administrators with the skills, knowledge and resources to assist the office team to deliver quality service to exceed customer expectations.

 ===